 During April 2013, the Group entered into a joint arrangement to develop 23 townhouses in Annandale, New South Wales.
-The parties to the joint arrangement are 100% subsidiary company PBD Estate No.2 Pty Ltd, BHW Group Pty Ltd (BHW) and Dundas Developments Pty Ltd (Dundas).
+The parties to the joint arrangement are 100% subsidiary company PBD Estate No.2 Pty Limited, BHW Group Pty Limited (BHW) and Dundas Developments Pty Limited (Dundas).

-As at 30 June 2014, Ben Zheng Lin, son of CEO Jally Lin is a director and company secretary and shareholder of BHW, which owns 100% of units in the trust which owns the Annandale land.
+As at 30 June 2015, Ben Zheng Lin, son of CEO Jally Lin, is a director and company secretary and shareholder of BHW, which owns 100% of units in the trust which owns the Annandale land.

-Jally was appointed CEO of the Company in May 2013, and at the time of the transaction was not an employee of the Group.
+Jally Lin was appointed CEO of the Company in May 2013, and at the time of the transaction was not an employee of the Group.

-PBD Director Marcus Seow is PBD's appointee on the board of Dundas.
+Director Marcus Seow is the Group's appointee on the board of Dundas.